JuliaAttic/QuDirac.jl/docs/op_math.md

 # Inner Product
 ---

-Taking the inner product between operators and states is performed using the `*` function:
+Use the `*` function to take the inner product of states/operators:

 ```
 julia> k = 1/√2 * (ket(0,0) - ket(1,1)); op = k*k'